Simple API Integration

 - ProgrammableWeb API Census 2025 Report

-- “GraphQL Federation Guide” – Apollo GraphQL Documentation, 2025
+- “GraphQL Federation Guide”—Apollo – Apollo GraphQL Documentation, 2025

-- “Edge Computing for API Integration” – Cloudflare Developer Docs, 2025
+- “Edge Computing for API Integration”—Cloudflare – Cloudflare Developer Docs, 2025

 Advanced Performance Optimization Strategies

-Modern API integration requires sophisticated caching strategies that go beyond simple key-value storage.
-In 2025, intelligent caching systems use machine learning to predict data access patterns and pre-populate caches accordingly.
+Modern API integration requires sophisticated caching strategies that transcend simple key-value storage.
+In 2025, intelligent caching strategies make use of machine learning to predict data entry patterns and therefore pre-populate caches accordingly.

 javascript